top of page

 • EN/JISQ/AS 9100:2016

-Amfuel is qualified for the following products or service ranges: The design and manufacture of aircraft fuel cells for fixed-wing and rotary aircraft; the design and manufacture of truck mounted tanks, embankment supported tanks, dunnage bags and other coated fabric items.
+Amfuel is qualified for the following products and services: The design and manufacture of aircraft fuel cells for fixed-wing and rotary aircraft; missiles; ground vehicles; truck mounted tanks, embankment supported tanks, dunnage bags and other coated fabric items.

 Amfuel’s quality policy ensures complete customer satisfaction.
 Every level from management to production is involved in quality control to assure our customers receive the highest standards of product integrity and safety.